php-dev-br/laravel-doc-pt-br/installation.md

     composer global require laravel/installer

-Make sure to place Composer's system-wide vendor bin directory in your `$PATH` so the laravel executable can be located by your system.
+Make sure to place composer's system-wide vendor bin directory in your `$PATH` so the laravel executable can be located by your system.
 This directory exists in different locations based on your operating system; however, some common locations include:

 <div class="content-list" markdown="1">

-- macOS: `$HOME/.composer/vendor/bin`
+- macOS and GNU / Linux Distributions: `$HOME/.composer/vendor/bin`
 - Windows: `%USERPROFILE%\AppData\Roaming\Composer\vendor\bin`
-- GNU / Linux Distributions: `$HOME/.config/composer/vendor/bin` or `$HOME/.composer/vendor/bin`

 </div>

-You could also find Composer's global installation path by running `composer global about` and looking up from the first line.

 Once installed, the `laravel new` command will create a fresh Laravel installation in the directory you specify.
 For instance, `laravel new blog` will create a directory named `blog` containing a fresh Laravel installation with all of Laravel's dependencies already installed: